vishwasmj/ARC_2/README.md

 - ae3edfdc
 -
 ### The Problem Description:
+This tries to explain the pattern as interpreted by the programmer and further showcase how humans are able to identify patterns and connect problems to previously known information.
 #### 83302e8f

 There is a square grid, lets call it Grid A, (can be of any size) partitioned into smaller equally sized square grids, let that be Grid B (equally spaced in one task but not constant across each task).
 These squares are surrounded by a single square boundaries of a constant colour on all sides excepts the edges of the Grid A. These boundaries are broken at several points in such a way that some of the Grid Bs are completely surrounded by the boundaries and some have broken edges.
 The task is to colour the Grids Bs which are completely surrounded by boundaries in green and the others in yellow.
 The broken boundaries are also filled with yellow.